eutopia-platform/members-platform-frontend/README.md

 # Members Platform Frontend

-This is the frontend repository for the members platform of Eutopia.
+This is the frontend repository for Eutopia.

 ## Requirements